-The LAC identifies potential future management staff and sends them to participate in the South Carolina Executive Institute, operated by the State Budget and Control Board.
+Our senior leaders identify potential future management staff and send them to participate in the South Carolina Executive Institute, operated by the State Budget and Control Board.
 Within audit teams, these staff are given supervisory assignments in anticipation of promotional opportunities.
-In addition, these staff are given responsibility for managing follow-up audits under the direction of senior leaders.
+In addition, these staff are given responsibility for managing follow-up audits under the direction of our senior leaders.